jokla/jokla.github.io/_pages/work.md

     alt: "My background"
     title: "My background"
     excerpt: 'I graduated in [Computer Engineering](http://www.ingegneriainformatica.dibris.unige.it/) in Genoa (Italy) and later I obtained a double degree: Master in Robotics Engineering (University of Genoa) and  [Master ARIA](http://masteraria.irccyn.ec-nantes.fr/index.php/presentationaria-en) in Advanced Robotics (École Centrale de Nantes).
-I also did an internship at [IRCCYN](http://www.irccyn.ec-nantes.fr/en/) on "Pose and velocity estimation for high speed robot control" (using a vision system) under the supervision of Philippe Martinet.
+I also did an internship at [IRCCYN](http://www.irccyn.ec-nantes.fr/en/) on "Pose and velocity estimation for high-speed robot control" (using a vision system) under the supervision of Philippe Martinet.
-The goal of the thesis was to develop a method able to estimate the pose and the velocity of a high speed parallel robot at a very high frequency (1 kHz- 2 kHz).'
+The goal of the thesis was to develop a method able to estimate the pose and the velocity of a high-speed parallel robot at a very high frequency (1 kHz- 2 kHz).
+My work was part of the French ANR [Project ARROW](http://www.irccyn.ec-nantes.fr/~briot/ANR_ARROW.html):
+Design of Accurate and Fast Robots with Large Operational Workspaces'
     #url: "http://www.irisa.fr/lagadic/"
     #btn_label: "Read More"
     #btn_class: "btn--inverse"